Flow of Truth: Proactive Temporal Forensics for Image-to-Video Generation: Experiments

 \subsection{Motion Capture}

 \textbf{Evaluation Metrics.} We adopt standard optical-flow metrics to quantify motion capture accuracy.
 For each generated video, dense forward ($\mathbf{F}_\text{fw}$) and backward ($\mathbf{F}_\text{bw}$) motion fields are estimated by the state-of-the-art WAFT-DINOv3-a2 model~\cite{ofmodel-WAFT}, using the $\mathbf{F}_\text{fw}$ as pseudo ground truth.
-Following ARFlow~\cite{ofmodel-ARFlow}, a forward-backward consistency check determines valid (non-occluded) pixels.
+This pseudo ground truth is used only for motion-capture evaluation; it is separate from the \textit{Ref.} recovery rows in Tables~\ref{tab: frame-level recovery} and~\ref{tab: video-level recovery}, although both use WAFT as a two-image optical-flow estimator.
+The pseudo ground truth may still contain errors in occluded or semantically re-synthesized regions.
+Following ARFlow~\cite{ofmodel-ARFlow}, a forward-backward consistency check determines valid (non-occluded) pixels by first warping the backward flow with $\mathbf{F}_\text{fw}$ and retaining pixels that satisfy